-Share your knowledge with orthopaedic surgeons from around the world at the 2020 OTA Annual Meeting, September 30 - October 3, 2020 in Nashville, Tennessee.
-The deadline for all submissions is January 22, 2020 11:59 PM CST.
+Share your knowledge with orthopaedic surgeons from around the world at the 2021 OTA Annual Meeting, October 20 - 23 in Forth Worth, Texas.
+The deadline for all submissions is February 3, 2021 11:59 PM CST.

 Paper: Paper presentations are six minutes in length.
 There is not a separate submission form for posters.
 The OTA Program Committee will determine the most effective presentation method, either paper, poster or technical tricks and innovation.

 Breakout: One main topic with a moderator and 3 to 4 faculty.
 Open to questions from the audience.
 This includes case presentations.
 Concurrent breakout sessions are held throughout the meeting — 60 min in length.

 Main Symposium: One main topic with a moderator and 3 to 5 faculty.
 Leave room for discussion and questions at the end of the session.
 This is held in the general session room with no conflicting sessions — 90 min in length.

 Technical Tricks and Innovation: This category showcases innovative techniques and technologies and consists of case reports showing unique solutions to difficult problems.

 The abstract shows a description of preliminary findings using new technology.
 This category is not designed to serve as an advertisement for a particular commercial product, so please avoid the appearance of commercial bias.
 You cannot submit your abstract to both this category and the paper category.
 You must choose one category.